matn7/Google-Platform-Notes/gcp/GoogleCloudNetworking.md

  - **Private Google AccessConnect**
     - **Connection**: Connect to the public IP addresses if Google APIs and services through the VPC network's default internet gateway.
-    - **Usage**: Connect to Google APIs and services without giving your external IP addresses |
+    - **Usage**: Connect to Google APIs and services without giving your external IP addresses.
 - **Private Google Access for on-premises**:
     - **Connection**: Connect to the public IP addresses of Google APIs and services through a VPN tunnel, or interconnect by using a restricted IP address range.